 “I don’t want to talk about death, persecution, and darkness.
 Instead, I want to talk about life, resilience, and hopefulness,” said Illyong Ju.
 “Our brave brothers and sisters, fellow believers in North Korea, are preaching the gospel.
 Even this moment.
 They are multiplying disciples.
 They worship on the mountains, hills, and underground.”

 The gospel is unstoppable, moving forward, and spreading life inside of North Korea, Illyong Ju says.

-“I want to say to the people who are in the persecution, please don’t lose your hope.
+“I want to say to the people who are being persecuted, please don’t lose your hope.
 We are fighting for you, and our God is fighting for you—and we win.
-God is, and has already won.
-So please don’t lose your hope and please stay firm.”
+God has already won.
+So please don’t lose hope, and please stay firm.”